theaussiepom/kiosk-retropie/docs/architecture.md

 - Saves and savestates are always local:
   - `RETROPIE_SAVES_DIR` (default: `/var/lib/kiosk-retropie/retropie/saves`)
   - `RETROPIE_STATES_DIR` (default: `/var/lib/kiosk-retropie/retropie/states`)
-- Optional backup to NFS is implemented as a periodic rsync job and is disabled by default.
+- Optional backup to NFS is implemented as a periodic rsync job and is enabled by default.
 - Backup explicitly skips while `retro-mode.service` is active.

 ## LED behavior and MQTT bridge